Yucked/Victoria/README.md

   <a href="https://ci.appveyor.com/project/Yucked/victoria"> <img src="https://img.shields.io/appveyor/ci/gruntjs/grunt.svg?label=Appveyor&logo=appveyor&style=for-the-badge&logoWidth=20"/> </a>
   <a href="https://www.nuget.org/packages/Victoria/)"> <img src="https://img.shields.io/nuget/dt/Victoria.svg?label=Downloads&logo=nuget&style=for-the-badge&logoWidth=20"/> </a>
 </p>

 🌋 - Lavalink wrapper for Discord.NET.
 Provides more options and performs better than Lavalink.NET and Sharplink combined.

 ---

 ## 🔧`What Is It?`
 Victoria is a Lavalink wrapper for Discord.NET library.
-It uses Emzi's code style while keeping it simple like sharplink.
-Even though Sharplink is great, there were constant internal exceptions and weird code style.
-Victoria aims to solve that and also provide full support of Lavalink.
+It is better than Sharplink and Lavalink.Net and provides more features than both of the combined.
+It also supports almost all of the Lavalink features and keeps up with Lavalink features and updates.

 ## 🤔 `How To Use It?`